msuriar/suriar.net/content/post/new-blog-hosting.md

 - They [support TLS] with [Let's Encrypt] certificates
 - They support automated deployments based on pushes to [Github]/[Bitbucket].

-The one thing that they're missing is IPv6 support, which appears to be a limitation of [DigitalOcean] (which is who Netlify use for hosting their VMs).
+~~ The one thing that they're missing is IPv6 support, which appears to be a limitation of [DigitalOcean] (which is who Netlify use for hosting their VMs).
-The lack of v6 is annoying, but not enough so to motivate me to move given the other convenient features Netlify provide otherwise.
+The lack of v6 is annoying, but not enough so to motivate me to move given the other convenient features Netlify provide otherwise. ~~

+UPDATE: at some point in the last 18 months Netlify added IPv6 support.
+Win!

 TODO(msuriar): at some point I should publish the repo for this blog, including the Hugo config.